Col-E/Useful-Things/opinions/switching-to-kotlin.md

   - A branch for this was created last year in Project Amber though.
 - Lambdas that can take non-final values
 - Extension methods
+    - I'd argue these are massive code-smells though
 - Default argument constructors
 - Multi-property setting with `apply()`
 - Elvis operator